rsksmart/rif-relay/README.md

 ## Building the project

 Clone the project.
-Then run the following from the Enveloping project's root directory to build it.
+Then run the following from the project's root directory to build it.

 `yarn install`
 `yarn prepare`